How Much Do Car Dealers Make on the Sale of a New Car?

 At this point you might be wondering how dealerships keep their lights on if margins on new cars are so low.
 After all, there are a lot of costs associated with running a dealership including leasing the showroom, building maintenance, advertising and employee salaries.

 Car dealerships make the majority of their profit from services and maintenance for the vehicle they’ve sold you as well as financing, auto insurance and vehicle add-ons.
+(You can avoid some of those services by mastering this list of car maintenance tasks you can do on your own.)
 In fact, the new car department of a dealership usually pulls in under 30 per cent of the dealership’s gross profits according to the National Automobile Dealers Association, so new car deals are definitely not their main source of income.

 How to Use This Information as a New Car Buyer